Katzenkralle/webwatcher/README.md

 - To start the stack: `docker compose start`
 - To remove the stack and all its containers: `docker compose down`
 - To force-rebuild all used images: `docker compose up --build --force-recreate`

+## Creating Your Own Watchers

+For information on how to write your own watchers, please refer to the help page under `/scripts` on your running instance of WebWatcher.
+Basically, you only need to implement the interface described in [](./webw_serv/watcher/base.py).

+If you need to install additional dependencies, you can bind `/pre_start.sh` to a Bash script on the host, as shown in [this document](./docs/backend_conf.md).

 ## Running in Development Mode
 1. Clone or pull this repo